rohanjayaraj/mapr-cluster-scripts/README.md

 #MapR Cluster Management Scripts

-MapR cluster setup with a single bash script
+...MapR cluster setup with a single bash script

 ## Steps:
 * Create a role file similar to the sample file [roles](roles/mapr_roles.maprdb).
-* Update the required repo in [mapr-repo](repo/mapr.repo)
+* Enable the required repo in [mapr-repo](repo/mapr.repo) by setting enabled=1
 * Run mapr_setup.sh to install/uninstall

 ## To install :